mialkin/docs/csharp/concurrency/synchronization/non-blocking.md

 - C#'s [`lock`](locking.md#lock) statement (`Monitor.Enter`/`Monitor.Exit`)
 - All methods on the [`Interlocked`](#interlocked) class
-- Asynchronous callbacks that use the thread pool—these include asynchronous delegates, APM callbacks, and `Task` continuations
+- Asynchronous callbacks that use the thread pool — these include asynchronous delegates, APM callbacks, and `Task` continuations
 - Setting and waiting on a signaling construct
 - Anything that relies on signaling, such as starting or waiting on a `Task`